 SPECIAL TEAM PERFORMERS If it seems like the Buffaloes have been particularly active on special teams, the assumption is backed up by the statistics.
-Through two games, 16 players have earned at least one special team point (11 have two or more), as CB Lorenzo Sims leads the way with five on the strength of four tackles, three solo, and a knockdown block.
-But the 16 players scoring points after two games are the most since 21 had tallies two games into the 1998 season.
+Through three games, 17 players have earned at least one special team point (11 have two or more), as CB Lorenzo Sims leads the way with seven on the strength of five tackles, three solo and one inside-the-20, and a knockdown block.
+After just two games, 16 players had scored points-the most since 21 had tallies two games into the 1998 season.